FDA REMS Dashboard

 + How I can download or export the results?
 10

-Yes, some of the results from the dashboard can be exported or downloaded: Right-click on any table or chart in the dashboard and click on the “Export” option if available.
+Some of the results from the dashboard can be exported or downloaded: Right-click on any table or chart in the dashboard and click on the “Export” option if available.
 You may choose from the following three options for exporting and downloading data:

 1. Export as an image: exports a snapshot of the table or chart that you are viewing to an image file.